-The salaries are based on the definitions and job descriptions in the Human Resource Management Guide for Early Learning and Child Care Programs, Manitoba Child Care Association.
+The salaries are based on the definitions and job descriptions in the most recent Human Resource Management Guide for Early Learning and Child Care Programs, Manitoba Child Care Association.

-- Annual salary is based on a 40 hour week.
-For work weeks with fewer hours, the salary should be pro-rated. - This salary scale is current as of November 2018 and is designed to reflect the competitive market and relative values within the scale. - As the infrastructure of staffing varies between centres, the scale may require some adjustment to meet the individual staffing requirements at a centre.
+- This salary scale is current as of March 2022, and is designed to reflect the competitive market and relative values within the scale - As the infrastructure of staffing varies between centres, the scale may require some adjustment to meet the individual staffing requirements at a centre.